TDCC-NES Project initiatives

-At the moment there are some project initiatives in Bottleneck projects 2, 3 and 4 which could result in projects to be submitted under the TDCC bottleneck projects.
+At the moment there are some project initiatives in Bottleneck projects 1, 2, 3 and 4 which could result in projects to be submitted under the TDCC bottleneck projects.
 If you are interested in one of these projects, or would like to join the initiatives please contact the TDCC-NES through firstname.lastname@example.org (Community Coordinator).
 Please also contact us when you want to launch a new initiative.
-The process for new projects is explained here.

 Bottleneck 2: Training hub